alixbTCM/gameadventures/README.md

-# WorkAdventure Lyon Map Scripting starter kit
+# WorkAdventure Map Scripting starter kit for gaming and team building

 This is a starter kit to help you build map for [WorkAdventure](https://workadventu.re) with pre-prepared scripts.